bmpi-dev/web2book/Architecture.md

                   B           C                                       G

 ## Module A
-Our front website which receive user URL and email.
+Our front websites which receive user's URL and email.

 ## Module B
 Our email notification system.
-It will send a email to user when our system make a PDF.
+It will send a email to user when our system done with a PDF download path.

 ## Module C
 Our message queue.
 It is a bridge for distributed system.